 - A student whose enrolment is cancelled for reasons of non-payment of fees may subsequently apply for reinstatement of enrolment, provided

-- the application is submitted to the Chief Financial Officer within four weeks of the date of the cancellation
+- the application is submitted to the Director of Finance within four weeks of the date of the cancellation

 - all outstanding fees, charges, and surcharges are paid before or at the time that the application is submitted, and